Brie Code: Career

-She now runs a game studio called Tru Luv which creates experimental games focused on care and characters.
+From 2018 to 2025, she ran a Toronto-based game studio called TRU LUV, which created experimental games focused on care and characters, and was the first startup in Canada to attend the Apple Entrepreneur Camp in 2020.
 In #SelfCare, a virtual bedroom is filled with calming tasks, such as reading a book, tending to a plant or sorting laundry by colour.
+The app doesn't use aggressive alerts or notifications, which allows the user to complete tasks in their own time.
 She said "the most valuable thing a game can do for me: make me forget why I’m angry." #SelfCare was named in Apple’s Best of 2018 Trends of the Year.

+The model used and created by Code, titled ❦ BENEFICENCE ❦, was used alongside the ✿ TERRA ✿ engine to develop these apps with the intention of creating compassionate technology that promotes growth in its users.